ibm-cloud-docs/vpc/limitations.md

 {: #compute-restrictions}

 * Every x86-based profile has a network performance value of 2 Gbps per vCPU, with a cap of 80 Gbps.
-* Every POWER-based profile has a network performance value of 3 Gbps per vCPU, with a cap of 100 Gbps.
 * Each x86-based network interface has a network performance cap of 16 Gbps. <!-- You might need to attach multiple network interfaces to your virtual server instance to optimize network performance. -->
-* Each POWER-based network interface has a network performance cap of 25 Gbps.
 * Start/Stop actions are not registered under virtual server instance activity in the UI.
 * Activity Tracker logs (request logs and resource lifecycle event logs) are not available.
 * Updating the profile of a created instance is not supported.